Raaulsthub/qironTest/README.md

 ## What is Lex

 Amazon Lex is a service used to build talking interfaces in any kind of application using voice and text.
-He is used to feed Amazon Alexa, for example.
+The service is used to feed Amazon Alexa, for example.
 This will be integrated to Qiron Robots due to it's capabilities and ease to administrate complex tasks and converstations.

 ## How does it Work